|A Guide for Nonprofit Organizations: Dissolution of Illinois Not for Profit Corporations -- Voluntary Dissolution||

 (1) The board of directors must adopt a resolution recommending a plan of distribution and directing the submission of such plan to a vote of the members entitled to vote on the plan.

-(2) The members entitled to vote on the plan of distribution must approve the plan by a two-thirds vote (unless the Articles or Bylaws specify a different number) of members present in person or by proxy 7, at a meeting of members for which appropriate notice was given (see Section II.
+(2) The members entitled to vote on the plan of distribution must approve the plan by a two-thirds vote (unless the Articles or Bylaws specify a different number) of members present in person or by proxy 7, at a meeting of members for which appropriate notice was given (see page 8, Section II.
 E(2)(b) above).
-The members may also approve the plan by a written Consent, provided that at least two-thirds of all members sign the Consent, and the other requirements for member consent set forth at Section II.
+The members may also approve the plan by a written Consent, provided that at least two-thirds of all members sign the Consent, and the other requirements for member consent set forth on page 7, Section II.
 E(1) above are satisfied.

 After a voluntary dissolution is approved by the board or the members as set forth above, dissolution becomes effective by filing Articles of Dissolution with the Secretary of State.
-Form Articles of Dissolution are available on the Illinois Secretary of State web site (current copies of the form are attached at the end of this Booklet, at Appendix A).
+Form Articles of Dissolution are available on the Illinois Secretary of State website at http://www.cyberdriveillinois.com and current copies of the form are attached at the end of this Booklet, at Appendix F.

 (1) Be signed by the corporation's President or Vice President, and the corporation's Secretary or Assistant Secretary.